Jerzy Sapieyevski

 Based on these findings, Jerzy Sapieyevski, an accomplished musician and educator, offers in-person, guided music sessions for preorganized groups.
 His approach has been developed over the years of impactful university teaching and a past collaboration with neurologist and researcher, Dr. Joel M. Oster.

-Sapieyevski's sessions are specifically designed for non-musician adults.
-(No previous music training is needed.)
+Sapieyevski's sessions are specifically designed for adults with little or no music training.

-"Music Encounters for the Mind" enhances "listening" to music (vs. merely "hearing" it) and also explores the cognitive benefits of hands-on exposure to music theory.
+"Music Encounters for the Mind" enhances "listening" to music (vs. merely "hearing" it) and also explores the cognitive benefits of hands-on, 'live' music illustrated exposure to music theory - (notation, harmony, composition).

 Given the compelling evidence of music's far-reaching impact, it would seem essential for one, regardless of age, to pursue this acknowledged method of nurturing the mind.*